faysalrafeeq/Self-Driving-Car-Simulator-Code/README.md

 THROTTLE,
 SPEED,
 REVERSE.So now Inputs: Recorded images and steering angles, Outputs: Predicted steering angles.
+### UDACITY STIMULATOR
+The data to be gathered is collected through beta stimulator provided by Udacity.You have to explicitly make a folder named "DATA" and leave rest to the stimulator.The stimulator will itslef create a "driving_log.csv" file with images.
 #### Dependencies

 This project requires **Python 3.5** and the following Python libraries installed: